microsoft/autogen/dotnet/website/articles/Group-chat.md

 [!code-csharp[](../../sample/AutoGen.BasicSamples/Example07_Dynamic_GroupChat_Calculate_Fibonacci.cs?name=create_reviewer)]

 > [!TIP]
-> You can use @AutoGen.AgentExtension.RegisterPostProcess* to modify the behavior of an agent.
-For more information, please refer to [Register postprocess function](./Register-postprocess.md).
+> You can use @AutoGen.MiddlewareExtension.RegisterPostProcess* to modify the behavior of an agent.
+For more information, please refer to [Middleware-agent](./Middleware-agent.md).
 ### Create runner agent

 The code below shows how to create `runner` agent. `runner` agent is a dotnet code runner who can run code written by `coder` and print the result.